hansroland/reflex-dom-inbits/tutorial.md

 * el', elAttr', elClass', elDynAttr', elDynClass'

 First we will look at the family without the primes ' in the name.
-The second function family with the primes in the name we will cover in a later section.
+We will cover the second function family with the primes in the name in a later section.

 ## Function: *el*